allanpersson/home-assistant-config/README.md

 # Support 🙏
 This body runs on coffee and you can send a little love to be in the following way(s).

+# Affiliate Links 🙏
+By using my product links in this repo i get a small commision, and you are supporting me and encourage me to keep spending time keeping it up to date.

 # Buy me a coffee ☕
 <a href="https://www.buymeacoffee.com/marathonpepe" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>